Creetown Initiative has been engaged by Mossburn Community Farm to provide support that will assist the charity’s long-term future.

 Volunteering Opportunities and Equine Therapy

-The group also provides volunteering opportunities and support for people suffering mental and health issues, including their “Learning with Horses.”
+The charity also provides volunteering opportunities and support for people suffering mental and health issues, including their “Learning with Horses.”
 This is a form of Equine Therapy putting people and horses together that can help people suffering from a variety of conditions.
 There are 6 sessions per week and there are opportunities for special needs groups, currently once per week.
-There is a sense that the facility fixes both animals and people and as such is a valuable resource not just for Dumfries and Galloway but for the wider region.
+There is a sense that the charity fixes both animals and people and as such is a valuable resource not just for Dumfries and Galloway but for the wider region.

 Creetown Initiative Support

-Creetown Initiative will produce a Development Plan which will set out how the organisation should move forward.
+Creetown Initiative will produce a Development Plan which will set out how the charity should move forward.
 It will examine ways of increasing the centres long-term sustainability, how it might achieve its aspirations and it will also explore potential income streams.